-Pennsylvania Insurance Commissioner Jennifer Altman filed an application with the state’s Commonwealth Court to have Senior Health Insurance of Pennsylvania placed in rehabilitation.
+Pennsylvania Insurance Commissioner Jessica Altman filed an application with the state’s Commonwealth Court to have Senior Health Insurance of Pennsylvania placed in rehabilitation.

 “SHIP's financial condition is dire,” states one of the comments in the application.
 Altman further noted her staff and consultants have spent some time working with SHIP’s management and trustees to obtain an accurate financial picture of SHIP’s affairs.

 They have advised the commissioner that it may be possible to devise and implement a plan for SHIP’s rehabilitation that would produce the same or perhaps better outcome for policyholders than a liquidation would produce.

 “SHIP's most recent annual statement demonstrates that the company is statutorily insolvent,” the introduction to the application states.
 “Additionally, SHIP's most recent risk-based capital report indicates that the company's total adjusted capital is substantially below its mandatory control level RBC, therefore triggering a ‘mandatory control level event.’”

 The application also states SHIP’s directors and the Senior Health Care Oversight Trustees have consented to having the company placed in rehabilitation.